 Awards Methodology (www.drinkerbiddle.com/content/awards)

-Sheldon Eisenberg is recognized by Variety as one of the world's top 2015 entertainment attorneys.
+Sheldon Eisenberg was recognized by Variety as one of the world's top entertainment attorneys in 2015 and 2017.

 - University of California, Berkeley, School of Law, J.D., 1981